 When Pantone announced Tangerine Tango as the 2012 color of the year we couldn’t wait to customize a new design around it.
 We love the versatility of this cheerful and bright color.
 Our newly released Tangelo ink is the perfect way to incorporate this color trend into your stationery – for anything from a spring wedding or baby shower to your own personal note card set or calling cards.

 Inspired by a recent design from Judy Paulen Designs at Bloomingdale’s, we created this Marinwood variation.
 We changed the floral motif to our widely popular peony artwork and updated the ink to our on-trend Tangelo.
 Changing these custom elements from the original Marinwood suite, gives a whole new life to this best-selling design.
 For embellishment, a custom Satin Copper foil die was added to really make it shine!

 We chose a tonal palette for this Tangerine Tango look, but another thing we love about this color is how it can be beautifully paired with so many other colors.
 Wouldn’t it look amazing paired with our Parchment, Sunshine or Petal inks?
 Or Satin Silver foil?
 What would you love to see this 2012 color of the year paired with?

 We are very happy to announce a new series of posts we will be doing over the next few months designed to provide you with little sneak peeks into the creation of our new letterpress wedding album, the Dauphine Press Custom Wedding Portfolio II!
 We’ve had quite a lot of fun pulling inspiration for these wedding designs and we are incredibly excited to see the finished suites rolling off the presses.

 Today we present you with the first installment, our Marinwood tri-fold save the date.
-Below you will see our initial inspiration board and then … a few snapshots of the final product!
+Below you will see a few snapshots of the final product!